borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 the log file so it doesn't grow too large, for example with [logrotate](https://wiki.archlinux.org/index.php/Logrotate).

-You can the `--log-file-verbosity` flag to customize the log file's log level:
+You can use the `--log-file-verbosity` flag to customize the log file's log level:

 ```bash
 borgmatic --log-file /path/to/file.log --log-file-verbosity 2